 Dr. Ranj shares his top tips for surviving the cold and flu season this winter, and how BRAUN thermometers can help.

-With the cold and flu season fast approaching, it is important for all parents to try and take extra measures to limit the spread of common colds and flu amongst their family members this winter.
+The cold and flu season fast approaching.
+It is important for all parents to try and take extra measures.
+This will help to limit the spread of common colds and flu amongst their family members this winter.

 There are a number of precautions you can take to try and reduce the risk of your child suffering from cold or flu.
 Washing your hands is one of the best ways for you to limit your child’s exposure to cold and flu germs.
-While most of you out there will head straight for the antibacterial agent, soap and water is as effective as anything and can actually be better as germs don’t become resilient to it and it is gentler on the skin.
+While most of you out there will head straight for the antibacterial agent.
+Soap and water is as effective as anything.
+It can actually be better as germs don’t become resilient to it and it is gentler on the skin.

-General health is also so important to remaining fit and well through the cold and flu season.
-Making sure all your family have a healthy diet, with plenty of vitamins, fresh fruit and vegetables will help bolster immune systems but will especially help your child in fighting off germs.
-Likewise, rest and getting enough sleep for both yourselves and your child is essential as it helps immune systems to fight infections.
+General health is also so important to remain fit and well through the cold and flu season.
+Making sure all your family have a healthy diet, with plenty of vitamins, fresh fruit, and vegetables.
+This will help bolster immune systems but will especially help your child in fighting off germs.
+Likewise, rest and getting enough sleep for both yourselves and your child is essential.
+It helps immune systems to fight infections.

-We cannot ignore preparation either, we all know what it is like when a child becomes sick and nobody wants to have to dash to the chemist, dragging a poorly child along with them.
+We cannot ignore preparation either.
+We all know what it is like when a child becomes sick.
+Nobody wants to have to dash to the chemist, dragging a poorly child along with them.
 Planning can really help, saving you time and worry.
 Stocking your medicine cabinet with cold and flu medication, such as pain relievers or decongestants means you can be prepared to relieve symptoms when a virus strikes.
 Also, make sure you have a reliable, accurate thermometer to hand.
-Being able to monitor and accurately interpret your child’s temperature can help you better understand your child’s fever which in turn, ensures the right treatment is administered.
+Being able to monitor and accurately interpret your child’s temperature can help you better understand your child’s fever.
+This, in turn, ensures the right treatment is administered.

-The ThermoScan® 7 ear thermometer with Age Precision®, is the first thermometer that allows you to set the age of your child (0-3 months, 3-36 months and 36 months to adult) while a colour coded display (green for normal, yellow for elevated, red for high temperature) helps you to interpret the reading quickly and reliably.
-Many parents are unaware that the definition of fever changes with age – what is acceptable in a four year old can be concerning in a newborn.
+The ThermoScan 7 ear thermometer with Age Precision, is the first thermometer that allows you to set the age of your child (0-3 months, 3-36 months and 36 months to adult).
+A colour-coded display (green for normal, yellow for elevated, red for high temperature) helps you to interpret the reading quickly and reliably.
+Many parents are unaware that the definition of fever changes with age.
+What is acceptable in a four-year-old can be concerning in a newborn.

-The IRT6520 also includes other great features such as the pre-warmed tip, which ensures the reading is accurate by not cooling the inside of the ear where the temperature is taken.
-It also includes the ExacTemp® guidance system which uses a beep to let the user know that it is in the correct position.
+The IRT6520 also includes other great features.
+It has a pre-warmed tip.
+This ensures the reading is accurate by not cooling the inside of the ear where the temperature is taken.
+It also includes the ExacTemp guidance system.
+It uses a beep to let the user know that it is in the correct position.

-The second thermometer, the No touch + forehead thermometer (NTF3000), offers two modes – ‘no touch’ and ‘touch’ – which allows you to take a temperature reading without having to touch your child, great for when your poorly child is asleep.
+The second thermometer is the No touch and forehead thermometer (NTF3000).
+It offers two modes – ‘no-touch’ and ‘touch’.
+This allows you to take a temperature reading without having to touch your child.
+Great for when your poorly child is asleep.
 Braun has added the second ‘touch’ mode for peace of mind, as it allows you to take a temperature reading in a more traditional way.
-With superior accuracy, the NFT3000 features an innovative optical system which captures twice as much radiated heat than traditional forehead thermometers, giving precise readings every time.
+With superior accuracy, the NFT3000 features an innovative optical system.
+This captures twice as much radiated heat than traditional forehead thermometers, giving precise readings every time.